WebDesigner32/TournamentResults/README.md

 ##**How to Run Code**

-1. Enter psql in the PostgreSQL shell.
+1. Start Terminal and have vagrant folder in path at end.

-2. Enter \i tournament.sql.
+2. Enter `vagrant up` and then enter `vagrant ssh`.

+3. Enter `cd /vagrant/tournament`.

+4. Enter `psql` and then enter `\i tournament.sql`.

-3. Enter \q to leave the PostgreSQL shell.
+5. Enter `\q` to quit.

-4. Enter python tournament_test.py to run tournament_test.py.
-This will check the validity of the project.
+6. Finally, enter `python tournament_test.py` to run the unit tests!